abtieku/group4-project/README.md

 ## Purpose of the Project

-- Find the most popular restaurants across different States in US with regards to the review ratings provided by customers.
+- Find the most popular restaurants across different states in US with regards to the review ratings provided by customers.
 - Use different machine learning models to predict the star rating and success of a restaurant based on restaurant attributes such as food served, noise level, delivery, takeout, price range etc.
 - Train and evaluate different machine learning models to predict the model with the highest accuracy.